- World Veterinary Association Congress will be held at the Centro de Convenciones de Costa Rica (CCCR) from April 27-30 of next year

 - An estimated of 1500 attendees is estimated, who will hear 62 speakers from all over the world.

 San José, Costa Rica.
 Costa Rica was chosen as the venue for the World Veterinary Association Congress, which will be held from April 27 – 30 of next year.
-This is a unique opportunity for all veterinarians from all specialties around the world to gather and explore the challenges that animals’ health and wellbeing face.
-It is estimated that 1500 people will attend the event, who will hear 62 speakers from all over the world.
+This is a unique opportunity for veterinarians of all specialties around the world to gather and explore the challenges that animals’ health and wellbeing face.
+An estimated of 1500 attendees is estimated, who will hear 62 speakers from all over the world.

 “Choosing Costa Rica as the venue for the world gathering of veterinary professionals, which will be held for the first time in Latin America, represents a sign of trust in the talent and competence of Costa Rican human talent,” pointed Nuvia Ramirez, general manager of COMEXP.